Charles H. McBlair: Civil War career

 At the outbreak of the American Civil War, McBlair resigned from the U.S. Navy, to take effect from 22 April 1861.
-He was appointed from Maryland as commander, Confederate States Navy, 19 October 1861; was transferred temporarily to Army service, as captain and chief of artillery, and officer in charge of batteries at Fernandina, Fla., in December.
+He was appointed from Maryland as commander, Confederate States Navy, 19 October 1861; was transferred temporarily to Army service, as captain and chief of artillery, and officer in charge of batteries at Fernandina, Florida, in December.
 1861; appointed to temporary rank of colonel, to report to General Trapier, 13 January 1862; was on duty as colonel and chief of artillery.
 Department of Middle and East Florida, from December 1861, to March 1862.
 In April 1862 he was given command of the C.S.S.
 Arkansas, which was then under construction in a Memphis shipyard, when Union troops were approaching; the ship was towed into the Yazoo river, to Greenwood, Mississippi.

 He served on the C.S.S.
-"Capitol," in the Mississippi river, May 1862, and commanded the C.S.S.
-"Morgan," until September 1862 when he was relieved by Franklin Buchanan and sent to the Confederate shipyard in Selma, Alabama, to oversee construction of three warships, the C.S.S.
+Capitol, in the Mississippi river, May 1862, and commanded the C.S.S.
+Morgan, until September 1862 when he was relieved by Franklin Buchanan and sent to the Confederate shipyard in Selma, Alabama, to oversee construction of three warships, the C.S.S.
 Tennessee, C.S.S.
 Tuscaloosa, and the C.S.S.
 Huntsville.
 Buchanan, however, gave preference to work on the Tennessee, his flagship, and McBlair's projects "faltered" because his projects were given a lower priority.

 He was appointed again commander, 23 October 1862, to rank from 26 March 1861; was in command at Mobile Bay, 1862–1863; commanding C.S.S.
-"Gaines", December 1863; commanding C.S.S.
-"Tuscaloosa", 1863–1864 and C.S.S.
-"Huntsville", Mobile Bay, April 1864; surrendered with General Joseph E. Johnson, at Greensboro, N.C.; was paroled, 28 April 1865, and returned to his home, "Bonnie Brae", Baltimore County, Maryland.
+Gaines, December 1863; commanding C.S.S.
+Tuscaloosa, 1863–1864 and C.S.S.
+Huntsville, Mobile Bay, April 1864; surrendered with General Joseph E. Johnson, at Greensboro, North Carolina; was paroled, 28 April 1865, and returned to his home, "Bonnie Brae", Baltimore County, Maryland.